samclarke/SCEditor/README.md

 **toolbar** *string*
 Comma seperated list of commans.
 Groups should be split by a bar (|) charecter

+**locale** *string*
+The locale to use, e.g. en-GB, en-US, no-NB, ect.
+The language file must be included after the main JS but before the editor is used.

 **style** *string*
 Stylesheet to style the WYSIWYG document